isomorfeus/isomorfeus-ferret/misc/ferret_vs_lucene/harvard_corpus/README.md

 and download the \*\_text\_\*.zip files in the sub directories.
 Unzip those.
-Within ech of the uncompressed directories there is a 'data' directory with a 'data.jsonl.xz' Unxz the data.jsonl.xz and move it to this 'harvard_corpus' directory, so that its contents eventually look like this:
+Within ech of the uncompressed directories there is a 'data' directory with a 'data.jsonl.xz'.
+Unxz the data.jsonl.xz and move it to this 'harvard_corpus' directory, so that its contents eventually look like this:
 ```